 - The highlight of this lesson for my students was having a local lactation specialist come to speak.
 If you want to find one in your area check out the international lactation consultant association directory.
 I usually let her cover the technical stuff and have the students research the benefits of breastfeeding for their project below.

 - Have students create either a public service online advertisement.
 I suggest using a free service like Viddyad which helps students assemble videos, pictures, words and sound into a video ad.
 Have students save and email you the link for grading and class viewing.
 Since the viddyad’s are so easy to create consider having students create a portfolio of three video advertisements that go together.

-- If you are interested in having them create a portfolio of web ads have them create a banner ad on BannerSnack.com like my sample below.
-Have students email you the link to their banner ad.
+- If you are interested in having them create a portfolio of web ads have them create a banner ad on BannerSnack.com and email you the link to their banner ad.